-Recently, SR has been studied in one-dimensional (1D) maps with two well-defined states (but not necessarily stable) with switching between them aided by either additive or multiplicative external noise [11].
-However, dynamical contact of two chaotic 1D maps can also induce rhythmic hopping between the two domains of the system [12].
+Recently, SR has been studied in 1-D maps with two well-defined states (but not necessarily stable) with switching between them aided by either additive or multiplicative external noise [58].
+However, dynamical contact of two chaotic 1-D maps can also induce rhythmic hopping between the two domains of the system [158].
 The present work shows how the chaotic dynamics of a system can itself be used for resonant switching between two states, without introducing any external noise.